 Troy C. Daniels Distinguished Professor in Pharmaceutical Sciences

 Image credit: © majedphoto.com

 Dean B. Joseph Guglielmo, PharmD

 School of Pharmacy

 Linking to this page

 Use the following links accordingly when bookmarking or sending the link to a friend:

-- Specific: To link specifically to this Fall 2013 Update from the Dean, use this link: Fall 2013 Update from the Dean.
+- Specific: To link specifically to this Spring/Summer 2014 Update from the Dean, use this link: Spring/Summer 2014 Update from the Dean.
 When you revisit this link after this update is no longer current, you'll see the same update you see now.

 - Current: To link to the most recent Update from the Dean, use this link: Current Update from the Dean.
 When you revisit this link after this update is no longer current, a different update will appear.